docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 {% image /assets/images/documentation/dev/en/image30.png "Advanced search of documents"%}

-##Tags

-You have the possibility to tag documents.
-To do so, select one or more documents and press the tag icon:

-{% image /assets/images/documentation/en/image27.png %}

-From the tag management window, you can affect existing tags or new ones.

-{% image /assets/images/documentation/dev/en/image34.png "Tags window"%}

-To display the documents associated with a specific tag, select that tag from the left menu.

-{% image /assets/images/documentation/en/image37.png "Tag selection"%}

-You can delete a tag by clicking on the right arrow into the area of the tag, then click on “Delete”.
-The tag will be removed but the associated documents will not.

-{% image /assets/images/documentation/en/image39.png "Tag deletion"%}

 ##“Checked out” and “Tasks” links

 To ensure fast access to documents, you will find two shortcut links in the left menu: